Blosc/blosc-doc/doc/c-blosc2_api.rst

 .. doxygenfunction:: blosc2_getitem_ctx
    :project: blosc2

-Super Chunk API
+Super-chunk API
 +++++++++++++++
-This API describes the new Blosc 2 container, the Super Chunk, which breaks the 32 bit limitation of Blosc 1.
+This API describes the new Blosc 2 container, the super-chunk (or `schunk` for short), that is typically stored sparsely in-memory (see the `frames` below for other storage methods).

 **typedef blosc2_schunk**